Skip to content

 Stop and think: If the Thanos Compactor goes down for 48 hours, what happens to your Grafana dashboards?
 Would you lose data, or just experience slower queries when looking at historical data from a week ago?

-The OpenTelemetry Collector is a vendor-agnostic pipeline for receiving, processing, and exporting telemetry data (metrics, logs, traces).
-At scale, it becomes the single most important component in your observability architecture.
+The OpenTelemetry (OTel) Collector acts as a vendor-agnostic ingestion pipeline, standardizing the receipt, processing, and exportation of all telemetry signals: metrics, logs, and distributed traces.
+At enterprise scale, the Collector becomes the single most critical data router in your architecture.

 flowchart LR